junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 >
 > Dean doesn't interact much with Cas after that hurried leave, avoid him, afraid getting things worse, except for continue providing food/water/bandage/vial with his grace, giving Cas space, hoping him recover by himself. sometimes secretly observe Cas from entrance, want to talk but doesn't know how to, watch Cas facing small window watching sky, think Cas doesn't know he's observing him.
 Cas actually notices

-The door to his room feels like a mountain to tall to climb over now, or a gate leading to a complete unknown realm.
+The door to his room feels like a mountain too tall to climb over now, or a gate leading to a completely unknown realm.
 It scares him more than it reasonably should.

 Dean nails his feet to the floor, stopping himself from trying to move closer to that door, to open it, to walk in.